Can I go to the sauna with a slipped disc?

 • Immune defense is increased

-The heat in the sauna relieves tension and eases tension.
+The heat in the sauna relieves tension and relaxes.
 Treatment of back pain with heat has been known for centuries.
 Here is how the heat works: Heat calms and relaxes the body, it increases metabolic processes, improves blood circulation and stimulates the immune system.
 In addition, heat relieves muscle tension, promotes the extensibility of ligaments and tendons, and relieves pain.
 Hooray!
 The intervertebral discs breathe an audible sigh of relief.
-The fibrous rings are better supplied with blood, oxygen, and nutrients.
+The fibrous rings are better supplied with blood, oxygen and nutrients.
 Small cracks heal and everything gets back into place.

-Sauna – health-promoting effect in the case of a slipped disc
+Sauna – health-promoting effect for slipped discs

 Choose your favorite sauna according to your taste: